Post Breakup Dating – Good or Bad for You?

 Long-Distance Loves

 Each person starts out really motivated to make this thing work, even though they are miles apart.
 And it does for a while.
 When they do get together, everything in their world is just right.
-Over time, it wears thin, though, and masturbating on FaceTime just gets old and unsatisfactory.
-At some point, the talking and longing don't cut it, and it's time to look for someone who can physically be there.
+Over time, it wears thin, though, and flirting on FaceTime just gets old and unsatisfactory.
+At some point, the talking and longing don’t cut it, and it’s time to look for someone who can physically be there.
 Again, nobody did anything wrong.
-But getting together for one last amazing fling isn't wrong either.
+But getting together for one last amazing date isn’t wrong either.

 Lives Going in Different Directions

-Breakup Sex Must be a Personal Choice
+Breakup Dating Must be a Personal Choice

 Share this post: